ankiw/UMKC_Fall_2017_Hackathon/README.md

 · The app should sense the user’s location, (e.g. church, home etc.) using the Google Maps API.

-Candidates Upload Resume Page to create resume in mongo DB:

-Selected Candidates Page which recruiters have published:

 Video description for the project is :

 https://www.youtube.com/watch?v=X7nz5VBxk9g&feature=youtu.be